North Carolina Assault Defense Attorneys

 Contact Our Assault Defense Lawyers

 If you are facing assault charges, contact our Raleigh assault lawyers as soon as possible.
 You should also avoid making statements to the police.
 Remember that you have a right to a lawyer.

-The dedicated assault attorneys at Kurtz & Blum can help guide you through your assault charge and find the best solution for you, whether if it is a trial or a plea bargain.
+The dedicated assault attorneys at Kurtz & Blum, PLLC can help guide you through your assault charge and find the best solution for you, whether if it is a trial or a plea bargain.
 Our team of defense lawyers is prepared to help you.
 We are experienced in handling assault cases.

 Our criminal defense attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Cary, Fuquay-Varina, Holly Springs, Raleigh, Knightdale, New Hope, Apex, Morrisville, Wendell, Wake Forest, Garner, Rolesville, and Zebulon.
 Contact us today for your confidential consultation.